-Irena Ehrlich (she/her/hers) is the Grants Operations Officer at Global Fund for Women.
+Irena Ehrlich (she/her/hers) is the Director, Grants Management at Global Fund for Women.

 Irena is committed to human rights work that prioritizes the expertise of marginalized communities.
 She has focused on integrating gender justice into international development and global health programs, working across advocacy, policy, grantmaking, and communications to advance sexual and reproductive health and rights, the global movement for universal healthcare, and rights for refugees and immigrants.